 Manna supports the commitment of Seekers Church to foster justice and be in solidarity with those in need.
 Doug Dodge is a founding member of the Manna board of directors.

 N Street Village began as a women’s shelter on 14th and N Streets in Washington DC in 1972.
-It has grown to encompass five sites, with several different programs to help move over 2000 women from homelessness to home, and from having no health services to being supported with medical and mental health services.
+It has grown to encompass eight sites, with several different programs to help women move from homelessness to home, and from having no health services to being supported with medical and mental health services.
 N Street Village’s goal is to empower homeless and low-income women in Washington, D.C. to claim their highest quality of life by offering a broad spectrum of services, housing, and advocacy in an atmosphere of dignity and respect.
-Last year, N Street Village served nearly 2,000 homeless and low-income women, offered over 189,000 meals, over 5,500 showers, along with health, dental, mental health and wellness services.
-Twenty percent of the women entering were living outdoors before arriving, 67% are over 50 years old, 78% are African American and 50% have experienced domestic violence.
+Last year, N Street Village served nearly 2,000 homeless and low-income women, offered nearly 200,000 meals, along with health, dental, mental health and wellness services.
+Eighteen percent of the women entering were living outdoors before arriving, 53% are over 50 years old, 80% are African American and 50% have experienced domestic violence.